UQatKIT/LS-Prior/docs/usage/components.md

 As mentioned earlier, we can combine arbitrary [`PETScComponents`][ls_prior.components.PETScComponent] into new ones, relying on the [`PETScComponentComposition`][ls_prior.components.PETScComponentComposition] class.
 Objects of this type simply chain calls to all sub-components they comprise, in the order they have been provided.
 This means we could chain covariance operators for arbitrary, also fractional order, e.g. by using a spectral decomposition algorithm on the basic components, and wrapping it in another [`PETScComponents`][ls_prior.components.PETScComponent].

-We again focus on the case $\nu=2$, i.e. the Bilaplace For the Bilaplace prior, the discrete covariance and precision matrices are given as
+We again focus on the case $\nu=2$, i.e. the Bilaplace prior.
+The discrete covariance and precision matrices are then given as

 $$
 \begin{gather*}